Leonsturkenboom/energy-core/README.md

 - **EC Self Sufficiency (%)**

-Calculated per interval and suitable for aggregation over time.
+Calculated from interval deltas.
+For period and lifetime values, the ratio is recomputed from accumulated energy parts
+(**never by averaging percentages**).

 ---